rule

 Text 44

-So verily it attains to a body suitable, made of the material elements, the senses and the mind; when that comes to an end it is called death but when it manifests it is called birth.
+That is how a soul acquires a body, composed of the material elements, the senses and the mind, that befits his nature.
+When that body finds its end it is called death but when it manifests one speaks of birth.

 So verily it attains to a body suitable, made of the material elements, the senses and the mind; when that comes to an end it is called death but when it manifests it is called birth.
 (Vedabase)